-From the world’s first successful open heart surgery, to the development of one of the most widely used anti-HIV drugs, health professionals at the University of Minnesota's Academic Health Center (AHC) have made important discoveries impacting the health of people and animals worldwide.
+From the world’s first successful open heart surgery, to the development of one of the most widely used anti-HIV drugs, health professionals at the University of Minnesota have made important discoveries impacting the health of people and animals worldwide.
 Our international reputation is built upon a long tradition of leadership in health care discovery and delivery.
-This legacy began long before our founding in 1970.

 People make our past, present, and future.
 The Academic Health Center Oral History Project preserves and shares the personal stories of key individuals who were involved with the formation of the University's Academic Health Center, served in leadership roles, or have specific insights into the institution's history.
 Through their voices, learn about changes to medical education, research, patient care, and health policies during the latter half of the 20th century.